 To ensure that he was mentally and physically prepared for the challenges to come, Daly started what could be described as a second-career bootcamp.
 He enrolled in a course that prepared aspiring college presidents.
 He also hit the gym with a vengeance and did exercises to strengthen his mental attitude.
 He was making himself physically and mentally stronger so that he could seize any opportunity that came along.

 Build your personal brand

 Daly also worked with his ICEO advisor to strengthen and re-establish his identity as a candidate for college president.
-He created a robust presence on social media, including LinkedIn, to emphasize his role as a leader of big organizations and to highlight his love of education.
+He created a robust presence on social media, including LinkedIn, to emphasise his role as a leader of big organisations and to highlight his love of education.
 He began to relentlessly mine his network in the world of higher learning, using it to gather insights and understanding of what would be demanded of him in this new dream job.

 Be prepared to learn and to potentially fall at the first hurdle

 Within a few months of starting his search, Daly found what appeared to be the perfect opportunity: St. Thomas Aquinas College—a small, liberal arts school north of New York City in suburban Rockland County—was searching for a new college president.
 However, Daly said he knew right from the start that getting this job would involve a steep learning curve.